enriqueartal/SymplecticOctics/README.md

 # SymplecticOctics
-Data for the verification of proofs of the paper "Algebraic and symplectic curves of degree 8"
+Data for the verification of proofs of the paper *Algebraic and symplectic curves of degree 8*.
+It contains the following files:
+- `ConstructionSymplecticGroup` (`ipynb`and `pdf` for direct view).